pishoyg/coptic/README.md

 we will implement a pipeline to integrate the contributions made through Drive into Git.

-### Sharability for Learners
+### Learner Convenience

 1. Revisit the possibility of image compression to minimize the package size.

 1. Revisit the possibility of publishing the decks through Anki.

-### Appearance

 1. Label the images, in order to make it clear that they represent different senses.

 1. Consider padding the images.

-## TODO(sort)

-**TODO: Wrap your head around the list of projects.
-Rate each project based on (1) feasibility and (2) impact.
-Highlight the low-hanging fruits.
-Revisit the bookmarks.**

-*TODO: Document the snapshot dates and versions of the apps and data imported into the repo.*

-*TODO: Rename "bible/" to "literature/" since all literature is welcome.*

-**TODO: The following README.md files may be nested too deeply within the repo.
-Consider bringing them closer to the root in order to make the information easier to retrieve.**

-- `./bible/stshenouda.org/README.md`
-- `./dictionary/copticocc.org/README.md`
-- `./dictionary/marcion.sourceforge.net/README.md`
-- `./dictionary/marcion.sourceforge.net/data/README.md`
-- `./dictionary/marcion.sourceforge.net/data/img/README.md`
-- `./dictionary/stshenouda.org/data/README.md`
-- `./dictionary/apps.ankiweb.net/README.md`

-**TODO: Document the repo properly and invite collaborators.**
+### Developer Convenience

-*TODO: Add unit tests.*
+1. Add unit tests.

-*TODO: Add hooks (pre-commits?) to exercise more control on the code.*
+1. Add hooks (pre-commits?) to exercise more control on the code.

+1. Learn more Vim!

+1. Add doc comments, type hints, assertions, and stripping.

+1. Collect and print stats.

 ## Synchronization